雜憶拾零

 10. Life of International Consultants

-On this trip, we met many international consultants, on our team as well as other foreigners working in Ethiopia.
+On this trip, we met many international consultants working in Ethiopia.
 We learned quite a bit about this unique breed of professionals.
-One of our team members, Milo, was a typical international consultant.
-Milo was from Chicago; his wife, Ana, was from Nicaragua and traveled with him.
-First, Milo didn’t have to pay US income tax.
+One of our project members, Mike, was from Chicago; his wife was from Nicaragua and traveled with him.
+First, Mike didn’t have to pay US income tax.
 He told me about the “physical presence” test”—your tax liability is waived if you stay at least 330 full days in foreign countries within a tax year.
-Milo therefore takes only consulting jobs that are done outside of the United States.
-He and Ana essentially live in foreign countries all the time.
-They learned all the tricks to enjoy the normed style of living.
-While we all stayed in hotels in Addis, Milo and Ana lived in a nicely furnished house with a servant.
-Once Milo accepted the job in Ethiopia, he searched through his connections for an empty house, typically the residence of a diplomat that is on home leave for several weeks.
-They were just house- sitting for the diplomat while keeping the servant employed.
-What a win-win deal!
+Mike therefore takes only consulting jobs that are done outside of the United States.
+He and his wife essentially live in foreign countries all the time.
+While we all stayed in a hotel in Addis, the couple lived in a nicely furnished house with a servant.
+Once Mike accepted the job in Ethiopia, he searched through his connections for an empty house, typically the residence of a diplomat that is on home leave for several weeks.
+They were just house-sitting for the diplomat while keeping the servant employed.
+What a win for all deal!

 11. Schnapps, Tej and Grouder: Drinking Experiences

-We met an engineer, Oskar, from Sweden.
+We met an engineer from Sweden.
 He worked for Ericsson, a large telecommunications company in Europe.
-We learned that he had a difficult divorce several months ago and lost custody of his daughter.
-He took the assignment in Addis, a remote branch office far from home, to escape from his home environment.
-He has been dating a nice Ethiopian girl.
-They love each other, but her parents were against the relationship.
-One day, Oskar was very happy to announce that her parents finally changed their minds and allowed her to move in with him.
-He wanted to celebrate by inviting a group of friends for a simple dinner at his apartment.
-There were Kevin and I, and we joined them; there were six people in all.
+We became good friends.
+He had a difficult divorce a while back in Sweden.
+He took the assignment in Addis, a remote branch office far away, to escape from his home environment.
+He had been dating a nice Ethiopian girl.
+But her parents were against the relationship.
+One day, our friend was very happy to announce that her parents finally changed their minds and allowed her to move in with him.
+For celebration, he invited a group of friends for a simple dinner at his apartment.
+There were six people in all, including Ken and me.
 I volunteered to whip up a dish using whatever I could find in his fridge.
 I ended up making scrambled tomato and eggs (番茄炒蛋), a simple but popular Chinese dish.

-We all had some beer before eating.
-When we sat down to eat, Oscar pulled out a bottle of Swedish Schnapps, a spirit I had never had before.
-It is a clear liqueur produced from potato or grain.
+When we sat down to eat, the host pulled out a bottle of Swedish Schnapps, a spirit I had never had before.
+It was a clear liqueur produced from potato or grain.
 I had a few refills and thought it was like a fortified wine.
-When we finished dinner and were ready to go back to the hotel, I could hardly stand up.
-With Kevin’s help, I did manage to get back to the hotel room and collapse in bed.
+After dinner, when we were ready to go back to the hotel, I could hardly stand up.
+With Ken’s help, I managed to get back to the hotel room and collapse into bed.
 The next day, the ENSCO team was invited to the home of our Ethiopian project manager for dinner.
 His wife made us home-cooked Ethiopian food and brewed coffee with freshly roasted coffee beans.
-Whole coffee beans were roasted on the metal tray on a small charcoal fire next to the dinner table.
-While we enjoyed the aroma in the air, the beans were ground up and made into coffee.
-It was quite a special treat.
+The brewing process was very interesting: coffee beans were roasted on the metal tray on a small charcoal fire next to the dinner table.
+We enjoyed the aroma in the air.
 She also served a homemade Ethiopian honey wine called Tej.
 I could only take a sip of the wine; my head was still aching due to the schnapps from the night before.
 Coffee is a major export commodity for Ethiopia.
 I also found that every bar, restaurant, and hotel has excellent espresso machines and serves excellent coffee.
-I don’t know if the five years of colonization by Italy during Mussolini’s time had an influence.
+I didn’t know if the five years of colonization by Italy during Mussolini’s time had an influence.

 One evening when we arrived at the bar to order some drinks, the bartender said that we owe money from the night before.
 What he demanded was not an outrageous amount, but we would not be served unless we paid up.
-This would be an unthinkable situation back home, but when this was the only game in town, we had no choice but to pay the ransom to move on.
-We learned that bartenders had to cover any deficit at the end of the day if the register does not balance.
+This would be an unthinkable situation back home, but when this was the only game in town, we had no choice but to pay.
+We learned later that bartenders had to cover any deficit at the end of the day if the register does not balance.
 It would be too heavy a burden on their moderate salary; trying to collect from customers to cover the deficit from the night before is their common practice.
-Most of the customers would end up succumbing to the blackmail like we did.
+Most of the customers would end up succumbing to the demand like we did.

 12. The Taiwan Market

-During some chats with local Ethiopians, I mentioned that I was from Taiwan.
-I was quite surprised that They all knew of Taiwan.
+During some chats with local Ethiopians, I mentioned that I was originally from Taiwan.
+To my surprise that they all knew of Taiwan.
 They told me about the “Taiwan Market” and took me there for a visit.
-It is an area just north of the edge of Addis Ababa.
-An open field with stalls and tents setup to sell cheap household stuff, clothing, shoes, utensils etc. Most of the merchants were from Taiwan, travelled halfway around the world to make a living.
-Most of the merchandises were the very cheap stuff, like rubber slippers that everyone wears.
+It was an area just north of the edge of Addis.
+An open field with stalls and tents setup to sell cheap household stuff, clothing, shoes, rubber slippers, etc. Most of the merchants were from Taiwan, travelled halfway around the world to make a living.
 There were very few stalls that sell more costly items such as electronics.

-In fact, due to the shortage of imported goods, anything I had could have been sold locally at a good price.
+In fact, due to the shortage of imported goods, anything I brought could have been sold locally at a good price.
 An Ethiopian friend insisted on buying my boom box, I had to sell it to him and buy a new one on my second trip.
-I had offers on everything I had, shoes, jackets, shirts etc. That’s how a merchant could have made a killing if the right stuff were shipped to the right place at the right time.
+There were offers on everything I had, shoes, jackets, shirts etc. That’s how a merchant could have made a killing if the right stuff were shipped to the right place at the right time.

 13. A False Alarm of Robbery

 One day, a group of us was walking from the hotel for a stroll near the hotel, chatting and looking for a place to have some coffee or a snack.
-The usual crowd of kids was all around us, hoping to get some handouts.
-Suddenly, Milo shouted, “He stole my wallet!”.
+As usual, a crowd of kids was all around us, hoping to get some handouts.
+Suddenly, Mike shouted, “He stole my wallet!”.
 The kid next to him started to run, as well as all the other kids.
-Milo was a big guy and not athletic; he did not try to go after the kids, but a few of us did: Kevin, Doug, and I. We chased the group of kids that were all running into the bushes along a riverbank.
-At 8,000 ft, we all lost our breath after a short distance and reluctantly gave up the chase.
-We walked back to Milo and felt apologetic for not being able to catch the thief.
-Milo said, “He didn’t get my wallet; I just thought he did; his hand was in my pocket.”
+Mike was a big guy and not athletic; he did not try to go after the kids, but a few of us did: Ken, Doug, and I. We chased the group of kids that were all running into the bushes along a riverbank.
+At 8,000 ft elevation, we all lost our breath after a short distance and reluctantly gave up the chase.
+We walked back to Mike and felt apologetic for not being able to catch the thief.
+Mike said, “He didn’t get my wallet; I just thought he did; his hand was in my pocket.”

 One of us, especially me, being older, could have suffered a heart attack from the violent chase—something we did out of instinct without thinking.